 There is no denying the fact that Apple Inc. (NASDAQ:AAPL) is a global phenomenon.
 It is the most valuable company in the world and a darling of the stock market.
 Apple’s name and brand alone is worth more than what most companies can’t even dream of.
 The key to Apple’s incredible success over the past decade is no secret.
-The iPhone is a revolutionary product that kick started the smartphone revolution back in 2007.
+The iPhone is a revolutionary product that kick-started the smartphone revolution back in 2007.
 Since then, the iPhone has become the gold standard for smartphone software and design, prompting countless imitations.
 In fact, such is the popularity of the iPhone, that it has almost single-handedly catapulted Apple to the top, and now makes up the majority of their revenue share.
-However, many have often labeled Apple as a “one trick pony” due to their over reliance on the iPhone.
-If Apple’s earnings report for fiscal Q3 2017, ended June 30, 2017, is anything to go by, this may soon be about to change.
+However, many have often labelled Apple as a “one trick pony” due to their over-reliance on the iPhone.
+If Apple Q3 2017 earnings report, ended June 30, 2017, is anything to go by, this may soon be about to change.

 After a somewhat disappointing second quarter, Apple bounced back in Q3 with better than expected sales and revenue across their product and services lineup.
 Apple’s quarterly revenue for fiscal Q3 was over $45.4 billion.
 Quarterly earnings per diluted share came out to about $1.67.
 This represents a comeback of sorts for Apple, with a 7% YoY increase in revenue over Q3 2016, when the company posted $42.4 billion in revenue.
 This is an encouraging sign for Apple, who blamed last quarter’s YoY decrease in revenue and sales on anticipation for the iPhone 8.